Updated: 4 days ago

 International Overdose Awareness Day is a global event held each year on August 31, designed to raise awareness of overdose and reduce the stigma of a drug-related death.
 It also acknowledges the grief of families and friends who have lost loved ones, or whose loved ones have suffered a permanent injury as a result of a drug overdose.

-Change the Script, a statewide opioid prevention campaign managed by Connecticut Clearinghouse, and funded by the Department of Mental Health and Addiction Services, is teaming up with Bristol’s prevention coalition (B.E.S.T.-4-Bristol) on an Overdose Awareness Day Event on August 31.
+Change the Script, a statewide opioid prevention campaign funded by the Department of Mental Health and Addiction Services is teaming up with Bristol’s prevention coalition (B.E.S.T.-4-Bristol) on an Overdose Awareness Day Event on August 31.

 The Change the Script Resource Van, as well as other organizations, will be in Brackett Park in Bristol from 4 to 7 pm, distributing information and resources.
 There also will be an opportunity to write a tribute honoring a loved one who has passed from an overdose, and messages will be tied to biodegradable balloons and released in solidarity.
 Details about the Change the Script campaign are here.